Doctor consulting about the WID® easy Test

 The test result

 The test result will be available to you in a few days.
+Please ask your laboratory for the current processing times (sample receipt in the laboratory until the report is issued) for the WID®-easy test.

-* The formulation of the test result is the responsibility of the health institution that manufactures and uses the test.
+The report states the ∑PMR value determined and an interpretation of the result based on Evans et al., 2023.
+The formulation of the test result is the responsibility of the healthcare facility that produces and uses the test.

 The sampling*